If you’ve ever wanted a real life teddy bear, then the Teddy guinea pig is the closest you can get to achieving one!

 - Meat and insects – Cavies are herbivores, so meat-based foods are of no benefit in their diet.
 In fact, giving them insects or meat can make them severely sick.

 - Bulb foods – White potatoes, garlic, onions, and other bulb foods are poisonous to cavies.

-- Avocado – As avocados are very fatty, feeding them to your Teddy guinea pig can slow down their digestive tract.
-Avocado pits and skin is also poisonous.
+- Avocado – As avocados are very fatty, feeding them to your cavy can slow down their digestive tract.
+Avocado pits and skin are also poisonous.

 - Leeks, chives, shallots, and onions – These are toxic to guinea pigs and can lead to blood disorders.
 They’re also toxic to other animals like dogs, cats, and hamsters.

 - Rhubarb – Any part of this vegetable is poisonous to guinea pigs, even the leaves.

 - Cauliflower and cabbage – These two veggies, alongside other vegetables known for being gassy, can cause bloat in guinea pigs.